This FAQ refers to both LSTA ARPA State Grants LS-250241-OLS-21 the Department of Libraries issued in 2021-2022:

-A form indicating how you spent the money and the impact of the improvements on your community as well as proof of expenditures in the form of invoices, receipts, payment confirmations, etc.
+An online form (provided by VTLIB) indicating how you spent the money, detailing the impact of the improvements on your community, as well as proof of expenditures in the form of invoices, receipts, payment confirmations, etc.

 What if we want to spend more than the grant award?